edgedb/edgedb/docs/edgeql/ddl/props.rst

         links can be renamed.
 When a concrete or abstract link is renamed, all concrete links that inherit from it are also renamed.

+    :eql:synopsis:`SET SINGLE`
+        Change the maximum cardinality of the property set to *one*.

+    :eql:synopsis:`SET MULTI`
+        Change the maximum cardinality of the property set to *greater then one*.

     :eql:synopsis:`SET <attribute> := <value>;`
         Set link item's *attribute* to *value*.